rpavlik/cygwin-installer-updater/README.md

 - 32 vs 64 bit: The following logic is used to determine which installer to use.
 (Note that if you want to change/set this, do it before installing Cygwin - I have no idea what happens if you try to switch an install from 32 to 64 bit or vice-versa, but I bet it's not good.)
 	- If either of the `setup-*.exe` files is seen, the scripts will follow their lead and use that bitness.
-	- If neither are seen, but there is a file matching the pattern `x86_64*` or `x64*`, then 64-bit is assumed.
+	- If neither are seen, but there is a file matching the pattern `x86_64*` or `x64*`, then 64-bit is assumed/forced.
+	- If there is a file matching the pattern `x32*`, then 32-bit is assumed/forced.
+	- The `PROCESSOR_ARCHITECTURE` environment variable is checked: 64-bit versions of Windows set this to `AMD64`, so if we find that, we use 64 bit.
-	- By default, as a fallback, 32-bit is used.
+	- As a final fallback, 32-bit is used.
 - Mirror: You can override the default mirror I chose by putting the URL of your desired mirror in a file named `mirror.txt` in the Cygwin root dir.
 (My choice is in `updater\common.cmd` - but again, you don't need to edit that file to change the mirror)